gf-mse/nullboard/nullboard-backup/README.md

   3. "Access token" value goes into `X-Access-Token:` header of the request ; e.g. the above session example uses access token value of "12345".
      * if you do not want to handle this token -- for example you assume that your network is safe enough (e.g. a localhost connection or a small vpn, etc), it can be ignored
   5. Our backup server shall support at least  'PUT', 'DELETE' and 'OPTIONS requests, although the latter two can be ignored (with an empty 200 reply -- see the code for details); for boards, the `put` request comes at `/board/<board-id>` url.
+     * there is also a `/config` endpoint that exists to save the most recent Nullboard config; that includes our very secret access token for the backup server itself, [so please be warned](#security-considerations).
   6. The client sends an `Origin:` header with a value depending on the address of the Nullboard page, and expects a `Access-Control-Allow-Origin:` header in the reply; this response header shall either contain the same value as was sent in the `Origin:` field, or an asterisk `*`, or any other compatible value as specified by [the CORS standard][cors-protocol-spec].
      * My suggestion would be to go with mirroring of the same value, unless you know better.
   7. The client would send the payload encoded as `www-form-urlencoded`, although would expect the result to be plain json (`application/json`).
 Go figure. ( As a side note -- in my example the client receives a `text/html` mimetype in the response -- which I suppose fits an `*/*` spec -- but it seems to be happy as long as the payload parses as valid json.
 See also [notes on implementation](#notes-on-implementation) below. )